 - 4 p.m.

 You will need the curator’s permission to consult rare and precious prints and drawings.
 Please make a request in advance by email or ask a member of staff.
 The curator may refuse access to some documents.

 Searching in the catalogues

-The historical catalogue cards are now located in the main catalogue.
-You can limit your search to the Prints Department’s collections by choosing Type of document > iconographic documents.
+The historical catalogue cards are now located in the catalogue.
+You can limit your search to the Prints Department’s collections by choosing Type of document > Iconographic document.